-The bumps and potholes jostled them around but the 2002 Porsche Carrera 4 Turbo stayed locked to the pavement.
-Michael kept his eyes just as firmly fixed on the road.
+The wind and rain jostled them around bumps and potholes, but the Porsche Carrera 4 Turbo stayed locked to the pavement.
+Michael kept his eyes firmly fixed on the road.
 Through unspoken agreement, Peter watched for the Land Rover.
-It had enough of a head start to be well out of sight, and it had an engine almost as powerful as the Porsche’s.
-But it also weighed twice as much and couldn’t handle the curves of the country roads the way the German sports car did.
-If it went off road the story would be different, but Peter saw no signs that it had.
+It had enough of a head start to race well out of sight, and it carried an engine almost as powerful as the Porsche’s.
+But it also weighed twice as much and couldn’t maneuver along the curves of the country roads like the German sports car.

 Their first challenge approached as the road ended into another unnamed county highway.
 They’d have to pick a direction.
 Michael prayed as he eased on the breaks and downshifted.

-Rain poured down on them and the wind buffeted the car around.
-On every turn, the squeal of tires pierced through even the overpowering sound of the torrential downpour.
-At the speeds Michael took the turns, the tires would have squealed even on dry roads.
-Lightning occasionally lit up the sky, but otherwise visibility was terrible.
+On every turn, the squeal of tires pierced through, even overpowering the sounds of the torrential downpour.
+Lightning occasionally lit up the sky.
+Otherwise, visibility was terrible.

 “How can you see anything in this?”
 The nervousness in Peter’s normally unflappable voice stood out like a sore thumb.